 Of course, peanut butter is not the only attractant for deer.
 Others include:

 Some companies make specialty mixes of these foods (which might include corn).
 Besides having a better taste, these are usually safe and more nutritious and last longer than “just corn.”

 How to bait deer with corn (3 Ways to Do it)

 There are basically three ways you can bait deer with corn.
 First, you can grow your own food plot.
 Second, you can spread corn in the area where you want to lure the deer.
 Lastly, you can use an attractant that smells just like corn.

 Growing Your Own Food Plot

 A great way to get deer coming to your property without them suspecting anything is by using a food plot.
-In this case, you will need to clear out a portion in your yard to plant corn.
+In this case, you will need to clear out a portion of your yard to plant corn.
 While this method can be very effective, it may take a while.

-Besides corn, you can grow other foods deer love, such as apples, alfalfa or carrots.
+Besides corn, you can grow other foods deer love, such as apples, alfalfa, or carrots.

-Whatever food you’re planting, make sure it’s something that is scarce in the area or else the deer might not be attracted to your food plot.
+Whatever food you’re planting, make sure it’s something that is scarce in the area, or else the deer might not be attracted to your food plot.
 Also, try to locate the food plot away from the road.